By the end of this section, you will be able to:

 The “T” in a T-account separates the assets of a firm, on the left, from its liabilities, on the right.
 All firms use T-accounts, though most are much more complex.
 For a bank, the assets are the financial instruments that either the bank is holding (its reserves) or those instruments where other parties owe money to the bank—like loans made by the bank and U.S. Government Securities, such as U.S. treasury bonds purchased by the bank.
 Liabilities are what the bank owes to others.
 Specifically, the bank owes any deposits made in the bank to those who have made them.
 The net worth of the bank is the total assets minus total liabilities.
 Net worth is included on the liabilities side to have the T account balance to zero.
 For a healthy business, net worth will be positive.
 For a bankrupt firm, net worth will be negative.
 In either case, on a bank’s T-account, assets will always equal liabilities plus net worth.

 When bank customers deposit money into a checking account, savings account, or a certificate of deposit, the bank views these deposits as liabilities.
 After all, the bank owes these deposits to its customers, when the customers wish to withdraw their money.
-In the example shown in Figure 14.5, the Safe and Secure Bank holds $10 million in deposits.
+In the example in Figure 14.5, the Safe and Secure Bank holds $10 million in deposits.

 The second category of bank asset is bonds, which are a common mechanism for borrowing, used by the federal and local government, and also private companies, and nonprofit organizations.
-A bank takes some of the money it has received in deposits and uses the money to buy bonds—typically bonds issued by the U.S. government.
+A bank takes some of the money it has received in deposits and uses the money to buy bonds—typically bonds issued that the U.S. government issues.
 Government bonds are low-risk because the government is virtually certain to pay off the bond, albeit at a low rate of interest.
 These bonds are an asset for banks in the same way that loans are an asset: The bank will receive a stream of payments in the future.
 In our example, the Safe and Secure Bank holds bonds worth a total value of $4 million.

 How Banks Go Bankrupt